ChirikjianLab/ravens_visual_foresight/README.md

   python ravens/train_pp_dynamics.py --data_dir=./data_train --n_demos=10 --n_steps=60000 --n_runs=1
   ```

 - Train the GCTN for the multi-modal action proposal.
-Please refer to the [deformable-ravens-vf repo](https://github.com/ChirikjianLab/deformable-ravens-vf) to train the GCTN.
+Please refer to the [deformable_ravens_vf repo](https://github.com/ChirikjianLab/deformable_ravens_vf) to train the GCTN.

 - Evaluate TVF on the test data of a task. `--method` indicates the method.
 You may select **tvf-large** or **tvf-small**. `--task` specifies the testing task. `--n_demos` specifies the number of demos used for each training task in training. `--n_runs` specifies the number of training runs.
   ```shell